RPGroup-PBoC/human_impacts/README.md

 information about what to include.

 ## Software
-During the course, you may want to computationally explore some of the data sets and make visualizations.
-Great!
-We want you to do this and have fun with it.
-There is no expectation of a specific programming language and you are free to use what you see fit.
-However, you must have your code properly commented and annotated such that other members of the repository can reproduce your work in another programming language.

 Any code you write to analyze a data set must be housed within a `code` subdirectory in your deposited data folder.
 Consider our example of a hypothetical data set containing the global population from the years